Boat Trader vs OutboardListings

 Why Sellers Choose OutboardListings Over Boat Trader

-• AI photo detection identifies engine details instantly — no manual data entry
+• AI photo detection identifies engine make, model, HP, year, stroke, and shaft length — no manual data entry

 • Flat $99 fee regardless of boat/engine value